shashankraj1987/DE_CS_202309/README.md

 - **Case_Study_202309_Data**: Contains the raw data, which will be provided from Source
 - **Final Codes**: Contains the codes to generate the Master Data from the files and the combine them.
 - **Master Data**: Contains the Final Master Data generated from the codes.
-- **Misc Files**: COntains the High level system architecture and the Database Dump from Postgresql 16.0.
+- **Misc Files**: Contains the High level system architecture and the Database Dump from Postgresql 16.0.
 This can be directly imported into a Postgresql Database to look at the output.
 - **Solution**: Contains the 6 Deliverables requested from the quiz.

 ## Running the Python Codes: